10 ways to help hedgehogs

 A hedge is the perfect garden habitat, allowing easy access between gardens, and room for piles of leaves to accumulate beneath, where hedgehogs can forage, hibernate and raise their young.
-Native plants, such as hawthorn and hazel, will attract egg-laying moths, increasing your stock of caterpillars – a favoured food of hedgehogs.
-Discover how to plant a hedge.
+Native plants, such as hawthorn and hazel, will attract egg-laying moths, increasing your stock of caterpillars - a favoured food of hedgehogs.
+Follow our guide to planting a hedge.

 Make ponds safe

 A deep pond with steep sides is a hedgehog death trap.
 Hedgehogs can swim but quickly become exhausted, and find it impossible to climb out.
 Ensure your pond has sloping sides so hedgehogs can exit easily.
 Alternatively, drape thick rope netting over one side, or place a log at one end to act as a ladder.